mark3labs/mcp-go/README.md

 ## Extras

-### Request Callbacks
+### Request Hooks

-Hook into the request lifecycle by creating a `Callbacks` object with your selection among the possible callbacks.
+Hook into the request lifecycle by creating a `Hooks` object with your selection among the possible callbacks.
 This enables telemetry across all functionality, and observability of various facts, for example the ability to count improperly-formatted requests, or to log the agent identity during initialization.

-Add the `Callbacks` to the server at the time of creation using the `server.WithCallbacks` option.
+Add the `Hooks` to the server at the time of creation using the `server.WithHooks` option.

 ## Contributing